brain-products/App-BrainAmpSeries/README.md

 ## Loading Channel Label Files

 Python users may automatically insert channel labels from a .bvef file into an LSL config file.
 To do so, please use the free utility [BVEF2lslconfig] (https://github.com/brain-products/BVEF2lslconfig).
 You can find many electrode position files with channel labels for common cap configurations on the Brain Products website [here](https://www.brainproducts.com/downloads.php?kid=44).

+## Stream Lag Compensation

+Some users may wish to subtract device latency from the timestamps.
+This is an advanced feature and should only be done by users who are very confident that they know what they are doing.
+All hardware devices have latency due to buffering and data transfer.
+Drivers and operating systems will also add latency.
+On the BrainAmp devices, this latency is typically small and quite stable, but the exact value can vary depending on computer hardware and software.
+There are ways to measure device latency on a given setup, but it requires sophisticated engineering knowhow.

+If it is desirable to compensate for known stream lag, an option can be set in the configuration file.
+Under the settings category, a value in seconds can be assigned to the 'compensatedstreamlag' variable.
+If set, this latency will be subtracted from all LSL timestamps.
+The default value is 0.
+This value will be included in the stream meta-data so it can be read by any connected LSL inlets.
+It will automatically be recorded in the stream's meta-data when using LabRecorder as well.